bonitasoft/bonita-doc/md/layouts.md

 If your page is viewed in a custom profile or in an application, you will have access facilities for [the portal API](rest-api-overview.md).

-you will be abble to access the portal API using the following path: "../API/{API name}/{resource name}"
+you will be able to access the portal API using the following path: "../API/{API name}/{resource name}"

 ### Theme access